 - Do not fertilize – Fertilizing may weaken a rose plant and it needs to be as strong as possible to survive the coming winter.

 - Mulch heavily – Add an extra thick layer of mulch over the roots of your newly planted rose.
-This will help the keep the ground from freezing just a little bit longer and give your rose just a little bit longer time to establish.
+This will help keep the ground from freezing just a little bit longer and give your rose just a little bit more time to establish.